lorojors/Tornado-Viewer/README.md

 ## 📖 About

-This is a **passion project** developed by **Roger** to streamline the analysis of severe weather events.
+This is a **passion project** developed by **Me!** to streamline the analysis of severe weather events.
 It provides a clean, intuitive interface for meteorologists, researchers, and weather enthusiasts to interact with storm data without needing complex GIS software.

 ## ✨ Features